meenulekha/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+    2. Ensure that the current Java version is 11 by running `java -v` in the terminal

+    3. After verifying the Java version, open a terminal in the same directory as the jar file and run the jar file by running `java -jar hacklink.jar` in the terminal. `hacklink.jar` is the name of the jar file.<br>
+    Expected: The app launches successfully and the main window is displayed with sample data.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    2. Re-launch the app as instructed in step 1.3.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a person